 I began to wonder whether or not patriocentrists celebrate Christmas so, to satisfy my curiosity, I googled a few prominent names.
 I discovered Michael Pearl’s motto is “Keep Christ out of Christmas and it’s OK.”
 His family does not decorate for Christmas, exchange gifts, put up a Christmas tree or have any church celebrations.
 Doug Phillips does not celebrate Christmas.
 Voddie Baucham and his family also opt out of Christmas, having decided several years ago to no longer exchange gifts or put up a tree.

-Because of my husband’s Christmasless (sorry spellchecker, but that really is a word!) upbringing, we had already thoroughly examined Christmas and the validity of celebrating before patriarchy completely got us into its chokehold.
-And thankfully, until this year, I had no idea the celebrity families of patriarchy abstain from Christmas so, in my blissful ignorance, I felt no peer pressure to align with their ideology.
+Thankfully, until this year, I had no idea the celebrity families of patriarchy abstain from Christmas.
+So, in my blissful ignorance, I felt no peer pressure to align with their ideology.

 Christmas in our home, for the most part, looks the same as it always has.
-We’ve relaxed our standards in a few areas; for example, we now watch a wider variety of Christmas movies such as White Christmas and Elf (these both used to be on our naughty list!)
+We’ve relaxed our standards in a few areas; for example, we now watch a wider variety of Christmas movies such as White Christmas and Elf (these movies both used to be on our naughty list!)
 Santa is mentioned much more than he used to be.
-We used to have “off limit” children’s gifts such as gaming systems (too addictive and creativity-stifling), barbie dolls (too realistic yet too unrealistic) or noisy battery-operated toys.
+We used to have “off limit” children’s gifts such as gaming systems (too addictive and creativity-stifling), barbie dolls and noisy battery-operated toys.
 We’ve dropped these restrictions.
-As a matter of fact, last year we actually bought our family an Xbox for Christmas!
+As a matter of fact, last year we bought our family an Xbox for Christmas!

 I love Christmas.
 I love spending time with family and friends.
 I love hearing Joy to the world, the Lord has come! while I’m browsing the aisles in Walmart.
 I even love the more superficial aspects of Christmas–Santa Claus, eggnog, the grinch, holly and mistletoe, “Grandma Got Run Over by a Reindeer”–but most of all I love the freedom I have in Christ to celebrate both the sacredness and silliness of Christmas!